Skip to main content

 Education and training

 Ensuring everyone in Gosport, Stubbington, Lee-on-the-Solent and Hill Head has access to the best education and training is essential to the future of the area.
+Caroline wants all children to get the best possible start in life.
+When she was first elected in 2010 nearly half of the infant and

 Show only